In our second introductory course in Computer Science, we

 There are multiple options from which to choose.

-However, you can also download and install Java from Oracle (Sun)
+but you can also download and install Java from Sun

 for Mac or Windows (or Linux for that matter),